sagecodes/intro-git-github/README.md

 ## Git Started:

 We're going to to use our terminal / command line.
+One windows you should us the `git bash` program that got installed when you followed the setup section.

 a few terminal commands we will want to remember.

 - `cd` change directory
+	- `cd foldername` moves you into the folder you specify
+	- `cd ..` moves you back one folder
-- `ls` List
+- `ls` List items in folder
-- `ls -a` List all (even hidden files)
+- `ls -a` List all items (even hidden files)

 How to exit terminal text editors (DONT GET STUCK)